DoctorKhan/The-Social-Game-Book/src/30_part/220_reality_whirlpool_first_aid.md

 ---

-## Three Doors to Freedom: How to Escape a Whirlpool
+## Three Doors to Freedom: The Conscious Dancer's Toolkit

+The marionette's journey from unconscious puppet to conscious dancer requires practical tools.
+The Three Doors represent the three ways consciousness can work with its conditioning rather than being enslaved by it:

 The key is to intervene as soon as you notice you're caught.
 There are three doors out.
 The first two involve engaging directly with the whirlpool's components.
 The third is a powerful pattern-interrupt for when the whirlpool feels too strong to face head-on.